-Greenville County, population 451,225 (2010), surrounds the City of Greenville in northwestern South Carolina.
+Greenville County, South Carolina, population 523,542 (2019), surrounds the City of Greenville in northwestern South Carolina.
 In 1983, the County adopted a transfer of development rights ordinance to apply only in those zoning classifications which specifically allow it.
 To date, only the Paris Mountain Environmentally Sensitive District (ESD-PM) has been designated to use the TDR ordinance.

 Due to its natural setting and proximity to downtown Greenville, Paris Mountain is highly sought after for single-family residential development.
 In particular demand are lots on the west and north sides of Paris Mountain with their sweeping views of Greenville and the surrounding countryside.